Sam123ben/automated-provisioning-scripts/README.md

          c) jenkins_version: {If you press enter without stating the version then default it will install and configure latest jenkins or you can specify a valid jenkins version to have it installed and configured}
     5. You can access the url: 'https://192.168.33.10/' (uid/pwd: admin/password)

-## [TESTING] Step to automate the Latest Jenkins installation on vagrant
+## [TESTING] Step to automate the Latest Jenkins installation on vagrant virtual box only for testing purpose only

     1. vagrant up
     2. on the browser type: http://192.168.33.10:8080